 Another limiting factor is that most medical insurance companies do not cover DRA or postpartum rehabilitation.
 However, the information regarding DRA is on the rise.
 Published studies have more than doubled in the last ten years (Aswini et al.,2019).
 Even with all this new data, there are still many myths and misnomers as to what is “normal vs common” postpartum.
 As more women continue to advocate for themselves and conversation on this matter continues to grow, we will hopefully begin to see these numbers decline.

 Therapists who specialize in treating pelvic floor conditions are also trained to assess and rehabilitate DRA.
-Make an appointment with a trained therapist in your area, or contact us https://feminapt.com/about-us/schedule-an-appointment for in-office or Telehealth sessions.
+Make an appointment with a trained therapist in your area, or contact us for in-office or telehealth sessions in California (or virtual consultations worldwide).
 This is not something you have to live with.